Lifestyle Holidays Vacation Resorts

 Punta Cana ~ 8 hours

 US and Canadian citizens are required a valid passport along with a valid photo-bearing official document (driver’s license or voter’s registration).
 Minors may enter with their passport.
-A tourist card (US$10.00) must be purchased at the airport upon arrival.
 Citizens of other countries should contact their closest Dominican Consulate.
 Visitors in general should reconfirm travel documentation requirements with the nearest Dominican consulate or tourism office.